This article is written by MicKenzie Crowley, M.A. from the BCC staff.

 A lot of times the source of anxiety is the WAY we are thinking:

-Other times anxiety is coming from WHAT we are thinking about:
+Other times anxiety comes from WHAT we are thinking about:

 Instead of focusing on worst-case scenarios and half-truths, figure out what is true and focus on it: